c-connors/variational-change-detection/README.md

 ## Usage

 This program requires the following inputs:
 * GeoTIFF images of the same location from two different times.
+The projection of these images must contain only translation components, and not any rotation or skew.
 * A CSV containing bitemporal class labels for the GeoTIFF images in the following format (header row formatting is arbitrary):
 ```
 X,Y,label_t0,label_t